macrozone/Scrumboard/README.md

 ```
 See https://github.com/macrozone/Scrumboard/blob/master/app/collections.coffee for the schema (json)

+Authentification is not required at the moment as this is a demo.

 ## install

 1. Install meteor `curl https://install.meteor.com/ | sh`
 2. checkout project and `cd app; meteor`
 3. ????
 4. profit

+## deploy

+run `meteor deploy scrumboard.macrozone.meteor.com``

+or bundle it with `meteor build` and run it as ordinary node application.
+It requires a MongoDB for persistence